tuhuynh27/jiny/README.md

 # Lightweight Java HTTP Server

-`com.tuhuynh.httpserver` features a **lightweight, expressive and unopinionated** pure HTTP Server including request parser, routing, middlewares and more.
+`com.tuhuynh.httpserver` features a **lightweight (Servlets-free), expressive and unopinionated** pure HTTP Server including request parser, routing, middlewares and more.
 If you need a quick start & simple way to write a Java server, you will love this library.
 Unlike in other web frameworks, you can structure your application as you want.

-### Embeddable

-You can run a Lightweight Java HTTP Server in another existed application such as Spring, Play, Struts... on a different port.
-"Run on same port" feature will be available soon.

 ## Why?

 I build this for my [LINE Bot webhook server](https://github.com/huynhminhtufu/linebot) which will be rewritten in Java, [Servlet APIs](https://docs.oracle.com/javaee/7/api/javax/servlet/package-summary.html) / [JavaEE](https://www.oracle.com/java/technologies/java-ee-glance.html) stuff is too heavy-weight (The Servlet APIs require that your application must be run within a servlet container), super complex and very verbose, also Java 8 SE is lacking a built-in simple HTTP handler/router.

-There seems to be this perception that Java in itself is lacking some features that facilitate proper application development (unlike like many feature of [Go](https://golang.org/pkg/net/http/)) as Java web development has traditionally been very cumbersome with verbose framework.
+Java in itself is lacking some features that facilitate proper application development (unlike many features of Go) as Java web development has traditionally been very cumbersome with verbose frameworks.

 **Experimental: [Non-blocking Asynchronous HTTP Server](https://github.com/huynhminhtufu/httpserver/tree/master/src/main/java/com/tuhuynh/httpserver/core/nio)** (if you have a large RPS want to save your server's resources)